0K9090/sm64ex-omm.sh/README.md

   - Don't press enter as well. *Cause:* UNKNOWN

 ## TODO
- - Get the build options menu working.m m m
+ - Get the build options menu working.

 The rest of the README is just a modified version of @PeachyPeachSM64's.